skydread1/portfolio/src/loicb/server/content/blog/testing-in-clojure.md

     (rctr/run-tests-in-file-tree! :dirs #{"src"})))
 ```

-And if it is important to run just the `rct` tests, we can focus on the metadata (see the metadata in the deftest above).
+And if we want to run just the `rct` tests, we can focus on the metadata (see the metadata in the deftest above).

 ```clojure
 clj -M:dev:test --focus-meta :rct
 ```

+It is possible to run the RC Tests without using Kaocha of course, refer to their doc for that.

 ## clojure.test vs RCT?